Using this Site

 As new LIPs are funded, their data boundaries will be determined and boundary files will be ordered from Statistics Canada as needed.
 Once the boundary files are received, Statistics Canada data for each indicator will be ordered for all new LIPs.
 This is likely to be done in a single batch each spring.
 It takes several months to receive a data order of this nature so new data are likely to be received, processed, and uploaded some time during the fall of each year.

 The most recent Inventory of LIP Geographies (dated 2020-03-12), describing LIP service area data boundaries, can be downloaded for reference.
 This file is updated periodically so please check the revision date to be sure you are using the latest version.

 SUSTAINABLE DEVELOPMENT GOALS (SDGs)

 The platform for this website and dashboard was developed by the International Institute for Sustainable Development.
 It was made possible through a generous grant from Employment and Social Development Canada.
+Immigration, Refugees and Citizenship Canada (IRCC) provides ongoing funding to support the LIPData.ca project.
 Sustainable Development Goals (SDGs) were adopted globally in 2015 under the guidance of the United Nations.
 Goals and their targets seek to end poverty, protect the planet, and ensure that all people enjoy peace and prosperity.
-More information can be found on the SDGs page.

 A unique feature of this dashboard is that each indicator graph is linked to one or more Sustainable Development Goals and their targets.
 When you open a graph, you will see an SDG tab to the upper right of each graph (by the Description).
 That tab shows which of the SDG goals is best aligned with what is being reported.
 When you click on the SDG icon in that tab, the targets selected for that indicator graph will be listed below it.